GaryAsher/challenge-run-site/_games/hollow-knight.md

 # Game-specific challenges created by the Hollow Knight community
 # =============================================================================
 community_challenges:
-  - slug: low-percent
-    label: "Low%"
-    description: "Complete the game with the minimum possible percentage.
-Current record routes use specific item pickups only."
   - slug: radiant-bosses
     label: "Radiant Bosses"
     description: "Defeat bosses on Radiant difficulty in the Hall of Gods.
 One hit = instant death.
 All Radiant requires defeating every boss on Radiant."